AWSAutoScalingEbs

 Describes information used to set up an Amazon EBS volume specified in a block device mapping.

-• Indicates whether the volume is deleted on instance termination.
-For Amazon EC2 Auto Scaling, the default value is true.
+Indicates whether the volume is deleted on instance termination.
+For Amazon EC2 Auto Scaling, the default value is

 Objective-C

-• Specifies whether the volume should be encrypted.
+Specifies whether the volume should be encrypted.
 Encrypted EBS volumes can only be attached to instances that support Amazon EBS encryption.
-For more information, see Supported instance types.
+For more information, see Requirements for Amazon EBS encryption in the Amazon EBS User Guide.
 If your AMI uses encrypted volumes, you can also only launch it on supported instance types.

 If you are creating a volume from a snapshot, you cannot create an unencrypted volume from an encrypted snapshot.
 Also, you cannot specify a KMS key ID when using a launch configuration.